Skip to content

 British inventions

-• Electric motorIn the basement of the Royal Institution, a free-hanging wire dipped into a pool of mercury rotated around a permanent magnet on the 3rd of September 1821.
+• Electric motorOn the 3rd of September 1821, in the basement of the Royal Institution, Michael Faraday dipped a free-hanging wire into a pool of mercury.

 • Hot blastJames Beaumont Neilson stood at the Wilsontown Ironworks in Scotland during 1828.
 He had previously worked as a foreman at Glasgow gas works before turning…